-- Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; - A description of the health risks associated with the use of illicit drugs and abuse of alcohol: - A description of applicable legal sanctions under local, state or federal law; - A description of counseling or treatment programs; - A clear statement and description of the disciplinary sanctions the institution will impose on students and employees; and https://bit.ly/tuncatalog
+- Standards of conduct that prohibit unlawful possession, use or distribution of illicit drugs and alcohol on its property or as a part of its activities; - A description of the health risks associated with the use of illicit drugs and abuse of alcohol; - A description of applicable legal sanctions under local, state or federal law; - A description of counseling or treatment programs; - A clear statement and description of the disciplinary sanctions the institution will impose on students and employees; and https://tun.touro.edu/media/schools-and-colleges/tun/documents/ADATUN2023-2024CatalogVersion06112024.pdf

 Email is the primary method utilized to distribute policy to all students.
-The notification email is sent at the end of August after the August cohort has begun.
-During this review period, the email was sent on August 27, 2020 and October 25, 2021
+The notification email is sent after the August academic cohort has begun.
+During this review period, the email was sent on September 20, 2022 and August 15, 2023.